Steve Schwartz is the president of Chockstone Pictures.

 THE DYING OF THE LIGHT (2015)–Written and directed by Paul Schrader, and starring Nicolas Cage and Anton Yelchin.

-Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne; and WRONG MOVE, based on the Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.
+Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer; and STANLEY PEKE, based on a Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.

 In theatre, Steve Schwartz was a producer of Deaf West Theatre’s musical revival of SPRING AWAKENING (2015) at the Wallis Annenberg Center for the Performing Arts, and a producer of the Broadway production at the Brooks Atkinson Theatre (2015-2016).